Zygo/bees/docs/btrfs-kernel.md

 Unfixed kernel bugs (as of 5.0.21):

 Minor kernel problems with workarounds:

+* **Conflicts between `LOGICAL_INO` ioctl and btrfs balance**: bees will simply check to see if a balance is running immediately before invoking the `LOGICAL_INO` ioctl, and delay execution until the balance is no longer running.

 * **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too high,